+- d) Securing of effective competition:

-- between relevant shippers; (i)
+- (i) between relevant shippers;

 - (ii) between relevant suppliers; and/or

-- between DN operators (who have entered into transportation arrangements with other (iii) relevant gas transporters) and relevant shippers.
+- (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.

 Amending the UNC to reflect the real needs of customers would allow the market as a whole to operate more effectively and competitively.
-Whilst this may result in an under-utilisation of capacity (the cost associated with that being recovered from all other customers), it is not anticipated 0445 that these would be as significant.
-In any event if the customer opts to leave the Workgroup Report market because a capacity reduction was not available the effect would be much 20 March 2013
+Whilst this may result in an under-utilisation of capacity (the cost associated with that being recovered from all other customers), it is not anticipated that these would be as significant.
+The impact of a customer opting to leave the market because a capacity reduction was not available the effect would be much greater as the unused capacity would need to be funded.